-Stadler beginnt mit der Auslieferung des zweiten in den USA gefertigten Projekts: Der erste von drei diesel-elektrischen Niederflur-Triebzügen (FLIRT) für die San Bernardino County Transportation Authority (SBCTA) hat das Stadler-Werk in Salt Lake City verlassen.
+Stadler begann im November 2021 mit der Auslieferung des zweiten in den USA gefertigten Projekts: Der erste von drei diesel-elektrischen Niederflur-Triebzügen (FLIRT) für die San Bernardino County Transportation Authority (SBCTA) hatte damals das Stadler-Werk in Salt Lake City verlassen.

 |Stadler starts delivery of second US-manufactured project: The first of three DMU trains for San Bernardino County Transit Authority (SBCTA) leaves Stadler’s Salt Lake City manufacturing facility.|

 This is the second project Stadler is able to deliver to a transit authority from its Salt Lake City location, after delivering trains to Trinity Metro’s Texrail line in Fort Worth, TX, in 2019.
 Upon arrival in San Bernardino County, all three Diesel Multiple Unit (DMU) vehicles are scheduled to undergo extensive testing on SBCTA’s infrastructure.

 In September 2017, the San Bernardino County Transportation Authority ordered three (3) diesel-electric low-floor multiple unit FLIRTs from Stadler for the Arrow passenger rail service, also known as the Redlands Passenger Rail Project.
 The trains operate on a nine (9) mile commuter route with five (5) stations in the corridor between the San Bernardino Transit Center and the University of Redlands.